 It's good to build in appropriate rewards for your hard work!
-Identify some rewards for achieving the listed action steps (e.g., a treatment, a dinner out, a new outfit, etc.). spa
+Identify some rewards for achieving the listed action steps (e.g., a spa treatment, a dinner out, a new outfit, etc.).

-To Conclude...
+TO CONCLUDE...

 Please refer back to the goals you noted in Chapter 1.
 Looking at your measure(s) of success for this career planning process: